Why the different colored dots on the tracking page?

 It might seem that we should be using a sailboat to do the crossing.
 After all, you wouldn't have to power much- the sail gives it enough energy to move forward, and you'd only need solar panels for the onboard electronics.
 However, we've looked at the landscape of robotic boats so far and realized that we probably wouldn't be able to do it, or that we'd have a better shot doing it this way.

 As anyone who owns a sailboat knows, when you fix something on a sailboat, something else will break.
 We've been breaking and fixing things on boats for years; It's difficult to "keep it simple" when the boat would be exposed to such a variety of conditions.
-There are three main concerns to building such an animal:
+There are a few main concerns to building such an animal:

 -It is physically more complex; more forces on it (from the wind), easier to capsize, difficult to stow the sail in adverse conditions, wind is shifty near the surface of the water in such large waves